4.2. The Image Classification Dataset

 4.2.3.
 Visualization

-We’ll be using the Fashion-MNIST dataset quite frequently.
+We will often be using the Fashion-MNIST dataset.
 A convenience function show_images can be used to visualize the images and the associated labels.
-Details of its implementation are deferred to the appendix.
+Skipping implementation details, we just show the interface below: we only need to know how to invoke d2l.show_images rather than how it works for such utility functions.

 def show_images(imgs, num_rows, num_cols, titles=None, scale=1.5): #@save